4 Best Organic Tatami Mats (Traditional Japanese Style)

 By

-James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic and eco-friendly products.
+James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic, and eco-friendly products.
+He has personally tested and reviewed over 300 eco-friendly home products since 2018.
 James, his wife and two daughters believe in chemical-free and zero-waste living.
-They aim to leave the planet in a better state than we found it, for future generations to enjoy.
+They aim to leave the planet in a better state than they found it, for future generations to enjoy.

 James Miller

-Our 3 Favorite Tatami Floor Mats
+Our 4 Favorite Tatami Floor Mats

 They Say: Create a space with a Japanese mood by simply placing these unit tatami mats on the floor.
 The mat surface material is made from Japanese (Kyushu)-grown rush grass.
 Each strand of rush grass is thick, with a thick surface skin and fine fibers, resulting in outstanding elasticity and durability.

-FutonTokyo’s mats are a fantastic way to bring natural comfort and beauty into your home.
+We Say: FutonTokyo’s mats are a fantastic way to bring natural comfort and beauty into your home.

-The color of the edges of my mat looks different from that of the center, but this is not a sign of product defect…it’s simply an effect of the natural materials used.
+The color of the edges of my mat looks different from that of the center, but this is not a sign of a product defect…it’s simply an effect of the natural materials used.

 These tatami mats are a fantastic choice for anyone looking to add a touch of Japanese style to their home.